Random networks with sublinear preferential attachment: The giant component: Introduction

-The core of the proof of all our theorems is provided in Sections~\ref{se.1stcoupling} and~\ref{se.7}.
-In \emph{Section~\ref{se.1stcoupling}} we introduce the exploration process, which systematically explores the neighbourhood of a given vertex in the network.
-We couple this process with a random labelled tree and show that this coupling is successful with high probability, see Lemma~\ref{premature}.
-This random labelled tree, introduced in Subsection~\ref{se.5.1}, is still dependent on the network size~$N$, but significantly easier to study than the exploration process itself. \emph{Section~\ref{se.7}} uses further coupling arguments to relate the random labelled tree of Subsection~\ref{se.5.1} for large~$N$ with the idealized branching random walk.
-The main result of these core sections is summarised in Proposition~\ref{exploresurvive}.
+The core of the proof of all our theorems is provided in Sections \ref {se1stcoupling} and~\ref{se7}.
+In Section~\ref{se1stcoupling} we introduce the exploration process, which systematically explores the neighborhood of a given vertex in the network.
+We couple this process with an analogous exploration on a random labeled tree and show that with probability converging to one both find the same local structure; see Lemma~\ref{premature}.
+This random labeled tree, introduced in Section~\ref{se51}, is still dependent on the network size $N$, but significantly easier to study than the exploration process itself.
+Section~\ref{se7} uses further coupling arguments to relate the random labeled tree of Section~\ref{se51} for large $N$ with the idealized branching random walk.
+The main result of these core sections is summarized in Proposition~\ref{exploresurvive}.